pyvisa/pyvisa/docs/resources.rst

 You do not create this objects directly but they are returned by the :meth:`pyvisa.highlevel.ResourceManager.open_resource` method of a :class:`pyvisa.highlevel.ResourceManager`.
-In general terms, there are two main groups derived from :class:`pyvisa.resources.Resource`, :class:`pyvisa.resources.RegisterBasedResource` and :class:`pyvisa.resources.RegisterBasedResource`.
+In general terms, there are two main groups derived from :class:`pyvisa.resources.Resource`, :class:`pyvisa.resources.RegisterBasedResource` and :class:`pyvisa.resources.MessageBasedResource`.

 .. note:: The resource Python class to use is selected automatically from the
           resource name.
 However, you can force a Resource Python class: